rolling-scopes/site/readme/__rs_school_website_documentation.md

 For a seamless onboarding process and a comprehensive understanding of our work procedures, please familiarize yourself with the following key files:

+1. [`volunteering.md`](./volunteering.md): This document outlines how you can contribute to our project.
+It explains the various roles open for volunteers, what those roles involve, and how they contribute to the overall progress of the community.
+Whether you're a developer, a tester, or an enthusiast wanting to support our cause, you'll learn how you can contribute and grow with us.

-1. [`onboarding.md`](./onboarding.md): This document contains all the necessary information for newcomers, allowing for a smooth integration process.
+2. [`onboarding.md`](./onboarding.md): This document is a guide for newcomers.
+It includes all necessary information that enables a smooth integration process.
+It offers a comprehensive introduction to our community, work methods, and communication channels.

-2. [`git-pullrequest-workflow.md`](./git-pullrequest-workflow.md): This is a comprehensive guide on our workflow surrounding Git and Pull Requests.
+3. [`git-pullrequest-workflow.md`](./git-pullrequest-workflow.md): This comprehensive guide explains our workflow, particularly focusing on Git and Pull Requests.
+It's an important resource for every team member working on our codebase.

-3. [`semantic-webaccessibility.md`](./semantic-webaccessibility.md): This file provides insights into our norms and standards for semantic web and accessibility.
+4. [`semantic-webaccessibility.md`](./semantic-webaccessibility.md): This file provides a deep dive into our practices and standards for semantic web and accessibility, ensuring that our projects are understandable and accessible to all users.

-4. [`styleguide-design.md`](./styleguide-design.md): This is our design style guide that ensures clarity and consistency in our visual communication.
+5. [`styleguide-design.md`](./styleguide-design.md): This is our design style guide that lays out the rules for clarity and consistency in our visual communication.
+It helps maintain a consistent appearance across all our projects.

-5. [`tests.md`](./tests.md): This provides an overview of the testing procedures and standards we follow to ensure consistency and high-quality work.
+6. [`tests.md`](./tests.md): This document provides an overview of the testing procedures and standards we follow.
+Ensuring consistency and high-quality work, it is critical for developers and testers on our team.

 Familiarizing yourself with these documents will give you a solid understanding of our working style and expectations.
 All team members are expected to adhere to these processes and standards.